NOW ACCEPTING NEW PATIENTS!

 Allow at least one week to introduce a new food fully.
 The transition should be moderately gradual so we don’t overwhelm their stomachs.
 Digestive upsets are one of the most common complaints when introducing a new diet.
 It’s sometimes the primary reason humans fail to comply.
 There’s nothing worse than seeing your beloved Fido with gastric upset.

-How to avoid gastric upset when introducing new diets:
+How to avoid gastric upset when introducing new diets

 Days 1 & 2: feed ¼ new diet with ¾ old diet